trrapp12/password-maker/README.md

 Project created by TREVOR RAPP

-Original project was part of the <a href="https://scrimba.com/learn/frontend"> Scrimba's Front End Development Course.</a>
+Original project idea was part of the <a href="https://scrimba.com/learn/frontend"> Scrimba's Front End Development Course.</a>

 <br/>
 <br/>